 1. VLC Media Player

-VLC Media Player is one of the best and most popular videos player worldwide.
+VLC Media Player is one of the most popular video players worldwide.
 It was first released in 2001 under the VideoLAN project.
 It is an open source media player that supports almost all media file types on Linux.

 2. Bomi (CMPlayer)

 It works really well on Linux and provides GUI features at the same time.
-It generally saves your all playback record, which helps to browse your old playlist.
-It supports Audio files and Subtitle at all.
+Also, it initially saves all your playback records, which helps to browse your old playlist.
+Besides, it supports Audio files and Subtitles as well.

 5. MPV Player

 It has OpenGL-based video output that supports video scaling with color management, high-quality algorithms, frame timing, and more.
 Moreover, the MPV player will offer Media encoding functionality, smooth transition, etc.

 6. XBMC – Kodi Media Center

 It is a crossed platform music player that will offer you many features such as X video extension, Framebuffer, DirectX, VESA, SDL, etc. It will easily play a media file from your physical media drive.
-It supports many media formats such as DV, MPEG, H.263, Real Video, MJPEG, and more.
+It supports many media formats, such as DV, MPEG, H.263, Real Video, MJPEG, and more.